-CCI Buffalo was formed as a 501(c)3 non-profit organization (currently undergoing retroactive reinstatement) whose mission is to promote value to our society by way of the Italian culture, heritage, and particularly its language.
+CCI Buffalo was formed as a 501(c)3 non-profit organization whose mission is to serve as a resource for all members of our diverse community to preserve, promote and celebrate our Italian heritage, culture, traditions, values, and legacy of our immigrant ancestors.
 Founded in 2010 by Dr. Giacobbe and his late wife, Renata Scognamiglio Giacobbe, this dynamic couple envisioned a welcoming and inclusive environment with access for all.

-Notable cultural and educational accomplishments over the past year include: Vibrant educational programs; Cooking classes; Monthly ‘story hour’ for children; Italian language instruction at various levels; Classical Italian movies with English subtitles; Monthly lectures on Italian culture; Sponsored Concerts and an inspiring ten-day excursion to Italy attended by 40+ members of CCI Buffalo and the greater community.
+Notable cultural and educational accomplishments over the past year include: being awarded Best Cultural Programming 2022 by Buffalo Spree Magazine, vibrant educational programs; culinary programs; children story hours and events; Italian language instruction at various levels; movie nights; lectures on Italian culture; concerts; wine tastings; events for Italian Holidays: and an inspiring ten-day excursion to Italy attended by 40+ members of CCI Buffalo and the greater community.
 Additionally, CCI Buffalo is a resource for exchange students to and from Italy and for individuals who travel to Italy for business or pleasure.
 Buffalo’s Italian Renaissance… Be a part of it!

 Diversity, Equity, Accessibility and Inclusion